sodadata/docs/soda/quick-start-soda-sql.md

   | Starting new HTTPS connection (1): collect.soda.io:443
   | https://collect.soda.io:443 "POST /v1/traces HTTP/1.1" 200 0
 ```
-5. If you like, adjust or add more tests to the `breakdowns.yml` file to further explore the things that Soda SQL can do.
+5. (Optional) If you like, adjust or add more tests to the `breakdowns.yml` file to further explore the things that Soda SQL can do.
 Use a code editor to edit YAML files.

 To exit the workspace in your command-line interface, type `exit` then press enter.<br />
 OR <br />
 Continue to the next section to connect Soda SQL to a Soda Cloud account.

-## Connect to Soda Cloud
+## Connect Soda SQL to Soda Cloud

-Though you can use Soda SQL as a standalone, CLI tool to monitor data quality, you may wish to connect to the Soda Cloud web application that vastly enriches the data quality monitoring experience.
-Beyond increasing the observability of your data, Soda Cloud enables you to automatically detect anomalies, and view samples of the rows that failed a test during a scan.
-Integrate Soda Cloud with your Slack workspace to collaborate with your team on data monitoring.
+Though you can use Soda SQL as a standalone CLI tool to monitor data quality, you may wish to connect to the Soda Cloud web application that vastly enriches the data quality monitoring experience.

+Beyond increasing the observability of your data, Soda Cloud enables you to automatically [detect anomalies]({% link soda-cloud/anomaly-detection.md %}), and view [samples of the rows that failed]({% link soda-cloud/failed-rows.md %}) a test during a scan.
+Integrate Soda Cloud with your [Slack workspace]({% link soda/integrate-slack.md %}) to collaborate with your team on data monitoring.

 Soda SQL uses an API to connect to Soda Cloud.
 To use the API, you must generate API keys in your Soda Cloud account, then add them to the warehouse YAML file that Soda SQL created.
 When it runs a scan, Soda SQL pushes the test results to Soda Cloud.

 1. If you have not already done so, create a Soda Cloud account at <a href="https://cloud.soda.io/signup" target="_blank"> cloud.soda.io</a>.
-2. Open the `warehouse.yml` file in a text editor, then add the following to the file:
+2. Open the `warehouse.yml` file in a code editor, then add the following to the file:
 ```yaml
 soda_account:
   host: cloud.soda.io